Mabel Miller, Sustainability Representatives Coordinator

 Creating a culture of sustainability that extends beyond the boundaries of Western’s Residence Halls.

-ResRAP (Residents’ Resource Awareness Program), now titled the Sustainability Representatives Program, was created in 2007 and was coordinated during the 2007-2008 school year by Kimbrough Mauney as part of her Environmental Education Master’s Degree.
-From the beginning, the Sustainability Representatives Program had been funded by University Residences and worked out of WWU’s Office of Sustainability.
+The Sustainability Representatives Program, previously titled ResRAP (Residents’ Resource Awareness Program), was created in 2007.
+It was originally coordinated during the 2007-2008 school year by Kimbrough Mauney as part of her Environmental Education Master’s Degree.
+From the beginning, the Sustainability Representatives Program has been funded by University Residences and has operated out of WWU’s Office of Sustainability.
 The program now is overseen by two undergraduate Western students, a coordinator and an assistant coordinator.

 The Sustainability Representatives Program has grown tremendously in its ten years of existence.
 In the first year, we had five Sustainability Representatives.
 Now we have representatives from both North and South Campus residence halls, with fifteen total representatives!